Regeneration and degeneration:

 Am J Vet Res.
 1977 Oct;38(10):1657-9.
 Influence in rats of dietary fats during the perinatal period: effects upon development and behavior of dams and offspring.
 Liu YL, Borgman RF.

-Intensive Care Med.
+Care Med.
 2009 Jan;35(1):129-35.
 Hypercapnic acidosis minimizes endotoxin-induced gut mucosal injury in rabbits.
 Morisaki H, Yajima S, Watanabe Y, Suzuki T, Yamamoto M, Katori N, Hashiguchi S, Takeda J.

 Int J Tissue React.
 1993;15(4):151-6.
 Effects of prostaglandins and indomethacin on the cellular inflammatory response following surgical trauma in fetal rabbits.
 Morykwas MJ, Perry SL, Argenta LC.